 Part of this acceleration requires better data management, moving from manual reports to an automated real-time system.
 At Salesforce, we managed to combine marketing data from 83 sources and 182 streams using Datorama.
 This reduced wait time on data from two to three weeks to near real time.
 Most important, marketing ROI grew 28%.

 Even as businesses face tighter budgets and a lower tolerance for risk, there’s still a world of opportunity for marketers to increase their ROI.
 You just need the right data to help you chart your course.

-- Learn how a customer data platform can help you gain a full view of your customers and deliver personalized experiences in real time.
+Learn how a customer data platform can help you gain a full view of your customers and deliver personalised experiences in real time.

 Adapt your customer data strategy in uncertain times with these three principles.

 Marketing Cloud offers solutions for digital marketing, email marketing, social media marketing, customer journey mapping, marketing analytics, marketing automation, and B2B marketing to help you personalise customer communications across every digital touchpoint — from anywhere.